understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/getting_started_example.md

 * Input data and labels (variables `x_batch` and `y_batch`)
 * Explanations to evaluate (variables `a_batch_*`)

-### Model and data
+### Step 1.
+Load data and model

-Let's first load the model and the data.
-In this example, a pre-trained LeNet available from Quantus for the purpose of this tutorial is loaded, but generally, you might use any Pytorch (or Tensorflow) model instead.
+Let's first load the data and model.
+In this example, a pre-trained LeNet available from Quantus for the purpose of this tutorial is loaded, but generally, you might use any Pytorch (or TensorFlow) model instead.

 ```python
 import quantus